Tanmayee236/datasciencecoursera/GettingandCleaningdata/CodeBook.md

 2. Load the test and training data.
 3. Merge the test and train datasets
 4. Selecting measurements with std or mean in the name
-5. Assinging descriptive names to the activities
+5. Assigning descriptive names to the activities
 6. Using descriptive names for columns
 7. Creating a second independent tidy data set with the average of each variable for each activity and each subject.